Emergence and transition of incompressible phases in decorated Landau levels

 From an experimental standpoint, the robustness of dLLs open up a promising route to realize highly tunable topological platforms for exotic correlated phases in the two-dimensions.
-Decorated LLs can be engineered using electrostatic tips, substrate patterning or Coulomb blockade microscopy\cite{tip1,tip2,localexp1,localexp2}.
+Decorated LLs can be engineered using electrostatic tips, substrate patterning or Coulomb blockade microscopy\cite{tip1,tip2,localexp1,localexp2,dllexp1,dllexp2,dllexp3}.
 The tuning parameters include the strength of lattice potential $\lambda$, the type of the lattice (e.g. with different discrete symmetry or $p,q$), or even disordered localized potentials.
-Realistic one-body potentials (i.e. not delta potentials used in our models) will also split the $p-q$ zero energy bands and make them dispersive.
-Thus while major incompressible topological phases are labelled in Fig.~\ref{fig5} (and also see supplementary materials), the phase diagram is by no means complete.
 This is especially true for cases when $p$ is large (experimentally more feasible), splitting a single LL into $p$ bands with their physical properties dependent on the details of the one-body potential.
-We expect rich phases of the 2D quantum fluids or solids to emerge (e.g. correlated mental, CDW phase, as well as Fermi liquid) that deserve systematic future studies.
+We expect rich phases of the 2D quantum fluids or solids to emerge (e.g. correlated mental, CDW phase, and even superconductivity) that deserve systematic future studies.

-\textit{Acknowledgement--} We would like to acknowledge useful discussions with Sun Kai, Qianhui Xu, Ha Quang Trung, and Chenxin Jiang.
+\textit{Acknowledgement--} We would like to acknowledge useful discussions with Kai Sun, Qianhui Xu, Ha Quang Trung, and Chenxin Jiang.
 This work is supported by the National Research Foundation, Singapore under the NRF Fellowship Award (NRF-NRFF12-2020-005), Singapore Ministry of Education (MOE) Academic Research Fund Tier 3 Grant (No. MOE-MOET32023-0003) “Quantum Geometric Advantage”, and Singapore Ministry of Education (MOE) Academic Research Fund Tier 2 Grant (No. MOE-T2EP50124-0017).

 \onecolumngrid

 \widetext